 Seven things the best UK boarding schools for international students do to create a family atmosphere

-So, what measures do the best UK boarding schools take to make their boarding houses feel like home to students, with the staff and fellow students starting to feel like an extended family?
+So, what measures do the best English boarding schools for international students take to make their boarding houses feel like home, with the staff and fellow students starting to feel like an extended family?
 We think there are seven key aspects:

 1) A high ratio of full-time dedicated house staff

-The best UK boarding schools have a high ratio of trained boarding house staff which really helps to quickly get to know each student.
+The best UK boarding schools have a high ratio of trained boarding house staff which really helps them get to know each student quickly.
 What do they miss from home?
 Is anything troubling them?
 What do they love doing – are they football or netball mad, or do they love playing the piano, dancing or art?
 What would make them feel more at home?

 Generous staffing also allows top boarding schools to keep a close eye on all students and quickly pick up and deal with any signs of loneliness or unhappiness.